 • While biases may not always be negative, we do need to acknowledge and be aware of their existence and consider the potential impact these can have on others.

-• When working with culturally and linguistically diverse (CaLD) families, try to ensure you are not inadvertently applying any personal biases and assumptions that might influence how you engage.
+• When working with CALD families, try to ensure you aren't inadvertently applying any personal biases and assumptions that might influence how you engage.

 • Sometimes it may be hard to identify these by yourself, so it can be worth discussing your experiences with your co-workers.